accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 Data integrity is critical.
 A storage system can be slow, feature less, non-scalable, but it should never lose data.
 There are several failure patterns affecting data integrity.

   * __Durability loss__.
 Enough disk is down that a piece of data cannot be recovered.
 In compare, __Availability loss__ means a serving node is down, but data is still recoverable offline from the disks.
-At hardware level, entire disk failure usually maps to power unit or disk encapsulation, while corruption usually maps to individual sector failures.
+At hardware level, an entire disk failure usually maps to power unit or disk encapsulation, while corruption usually maps to individual sector failures.
 [RAIDShield](https://www.usenix.org/system/files/conference/fast15/fast15-paper-ma.pdf) points out that climbing reallocated sectors is a good predictor for incoming disk failures.

-  * __Disk error on read__.
+  * __Disk error on reads__.
 Disk read can generate transient or persistent read errors.
 It may or may not map to the underlying bad sector.
 The rate can be measured by bit error rate, or [UBER](https://www.jedec.org/standards-documents/dictionary/terms/uncorrectable-bit-error-rate-uber).

   * __Silent disk corruption__.
 A disk sector can go corrupted without notice.
 The disk hardware may not discover it until the first read.
-Or the disk read is successful but software level CRC verification finds mismatch.
+Or the disk read is successful but software level CRC verification finds a mismatch.

   * __Memory corruption__.
 Memory bits can corrupt time to time and generates incorrect calculation results.
 This includes ECC memory.
+What's worse is a corrupted pointer, that may tamper a wide range of memory unpredictably.

   * __Unexpected data deletion bugs__.
-A high ingress storage system needs timely reclaim deleted space.
+A high ingress storage system needs to timely reclaim deleted space.
 But a programming bug can unexpectedly delete valid data.
-This can be infrequent with careful rollout, but once happened much more data can be impacted than plain disk failures.
+This can be infrequent with careful rollouts, but once happened, much more data can be impacted than plain disk failures.

   * __Incorrect metadata bugs__.
 Metadata needs to be frequently updated with data changes.
 A programming bug can easily incorrectly update metadata, thus loses the track of data location or states.
 It's more error prone to handle version incompatible upgrades.